Battenberg Cake without a Battenberg tin

 A Battenberg cake is very pretty looking and the pink and white contrast is beautiful.
 For this cake you do not need a specialist Battenberg Cake tin.
 I am going to show you how to bake a Battenberg cake without a Battenberg tin.

 You bake the pink cake on one side and the plain cake on the other side and when they are ready you cut them in half and follow the assembling instructions according the recipe method.

 - 1 teaspoon vanilla extract

 - icing sugar or cornflour for dusting

 - Pre-heat the oven to 180 Celsius

-- Assemble, grease, line and flour the Battenberg tin.
-If you do not have a Battenberg tin you can use a 20cm square cake tin and divide into two sections with a thick piece of baking paper or foil.
+- Grease and line a 20cm square cake tin and divide it into two sections with a thick piece of baking paper or foil.
 Put the pink in one half and the white in the other half.
 When the cakes have bake and cooled you can cut the halves in half to have 4 long pieces of the cake.

 - Put the butter and sugar in a bowl and cream it until light.

 - Add the eggs one at a time and beat well after each addition

 - Add the vanilla extract and flour and mix until smooth